Saturday, February 21, 2026

 ALBERT FREY Exhibition

-In recognition of the iconic desert architect Albert Frey, Palm Springs Art Museum is currently presenting the most comprehensive exhibition and publication on his life and work to date.
-The exhibition, Albert Frey: Inventive Modernist at the museum’s Architecture and Design Center, Edwards Harris Pavilion, runs through June 3, 2024, and includes drawings, plans, images, and models—many from Frey’s personal archives which he bequeathed to the museum.
+In recognition of the iconic desert architect Albert Frey, Palm Springs Art Museum presented the most comprehensive exhibition and publication on his life and work to date.
+The exhibition, Albert Frey: Inventive Modernist at the museum’s Architecture and Design Center, Edwards Harris Pavilion, ran January–August 2024, and included drawings, plans, images, and models—many from Frey’s personal archives which he bequeathed to the museum.

 Born in Zurich, Switzerland, Frey (1903-1998), had early career successes in Paris and New York before moving to Palm Springs where he realized most of his life work.
 His unique style of Desert Modernism cemented his legacy as one of the most influential architects, not only in the Coachella Valley, but also in the United States and the world.
 His personal residence, Frey House II, sits on the mountain side above Palm Springs Art Museum; it was also gifted to the institution by Frey and is part of the museum’s permanent collection.